maherou/Teaching/files/CS373/Anthro-Vision.md

 location: "Collegeville, MN, USA"
 ---

-## Discussion Points for A World Without Email: Reimagining Work in an Age of Communication Overload
+## Discussion Points for Anthro-Vision: A New Way to See in Business

 ### Book
 [Anthro-Vision: A New Way to See in Business](https://www.simonandschuster.com/books/Anthro-Vision/Gillian-Tett/9781982140960) by [Gillian Tett](https://en.wikipedia.org/wiki/Gillian_Tett).